usekarma/usekarma.dev/content/_index.md

 ## Powered by Adage

-Karma is built on top of [Adage](https://github.com/tstrall/adage), a deployment framework for configuration-first, testable infrastructure.
+Karma is built on top of [Adage](https://github.com/tstrall/adage), a configuration-first deployment framework that combines Terraform, Parameter Store, and Terragrunt to manage real-world AWS infrastructure.

 ---